kashamcrash/UberFare/README.md

-# UberFare
-Build a regression model to predict the fare amout for Uber passengers.
+# Build a Regression Model to Predict the Fare amount for Uber Passengers.

-Problem Statement Scenario:
+## Problem Statement
 A fare calculator helps a customer in identifying the fare valid for the trip.
 They are often used by passengers who are new to a city or tourists to get an estimate of travel costs.
 You are provided with a dataset with features like fare amount, pickup and drop location, passenger count, and so on.

-# Following actions should be performed:
+#### Following actions should be performed:
 1. Understand the type of data.
 2. Identify the output variable.
 3. Identify the factors which affect the output variable.